AgustinSRG/genv/README.md

-# Utility library to read environment variables (Go)
+# Utility library to read and parse environment variables (Go)

-This is a very single library to read environment variables and parse them to multiple types.
+This is a very simple library to read environment variables and parse them to multiple types.

 [Documentation](https://pkg.go.dev/github.com/AgustinSRG/genv)